mohyehia/learning-notes/aws/aws-cloud-practitioner.md

       - Amazon S3 Outposts
         - Creates S3 buckets on Amazon S3 Outposts
         - Makes it easier to retrieve, store, and access data on AWS Outposts
+      - Amazon S3 Intelligent-Tiering
+        - Ideal for data with unknown or changing access patterns
+        - Requires a small monthly monitoring and automation fee per object

 - **File storage**
   - In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.